SidneyNemzer/helium-3/docs/spec.md

 Four players compete in a ten minute battle.
 The battle takes place on the moon in a 20x20 grid.
 Players take turns moving two of their five robots to mine Helium 3 or attack other robots.
 The winner is the player with the most money and at least one X-TRACT robot at the end of the game.

-\$40,000 of Helium 3 is randomly distributed over the moon's surface before the game starts.
+Helium 3 is randomly distributed over the moon's surface before the game starts.
 Helium 3 tends to concentrate in clumps.

 The match starts with a player in each corner of the map with their X-TRACT Robots in an "L" shape: